CropCraft: Complete Structural Characterization of Crop Plants From Images: Experiments

 \paragraph{Metrics.} Our evaluation metrics (and field measurements) are centered around the commonly considered canopy structure variables of leaf area index (LAI) and the leaf angle distribution.
 LAI is defined to be the total surface area of leaves per unit of ground area and is widely used in productivity models, climate models, and methods to estimate other vegetative surface properties~\cite{parker2020tamm}.
 Similarly, leaf angle is regarded as a key component of plant ecological strategy with significant impact on land surface properties such as carbon flux, surface temperature and spectral signature~\cite{yang2023leaf}.
 To assess how accurately our reconstructions capture these key traits, we consider the following metrics: \textbf{LAI Error (LAIE)} is the root mean squared error (RMSE) between the predicted and ground-truth (manually measured) LAI. \textbf{LAI Percent Error (LAIPE)} is the absolute percent error between the predicted and ground-truth LAI. \textbf{Angle Mean Error (AME)} is the RMSE between the mean of the predicted leaf angles and the mean of the ground-truth leaf angles. \textbf{Angle Standard Deviation Error (ASDE)} is the RMSE between the standard deviation of the predicted leaf angles and that of the ground-truth leaf angles.
+We also evaluate the accuracy of the estimated stem structure and topology in the supplementary, using synthetic scenes instead of real scenes due to the difficulty of obtaining corresponding ground-truth measurements.